Girisha-Malni-builds01/Girisha-Malni-builds01/README.md

-# Girisha Malni N
+# Girisha Malni

 **Building intelligent systems for the future of mobility and beyond**
-Researching **ADAS, Autonomous Vehicles, Intelligent Agents, Intelligent Systems and Future-Ready Computing (including Quantum).**
+Researching **ADAS, Autonomous Vehicles, Intelligent Agents and Future-Ready Computing (including Quantum).**

 ---